wazo-pbx/xivo-blog/content/articles/sprint-review-1601.md

 ---------------------------

 **REST API:** A new API for managing "custom" endpoints has been added.
-Custom endpoints enable the use of communication protocols that are supported by asterisk but not fully managed by XiVO, such as DAHDI cards.
+Custom endpoints enable the use of communication protocols that are supported by Asterisk but not fully managed by XiVO, such as DAHDI cards.
 This new API represents an additional step towards our long-term goal of offering a PBX system that is more flexible, customizable and useful for third party developers.